olivierschonken/sam3x_bootloader/README.md

 1. Kernel Image - /Image
 2. Ramdisk Image - /ramdisk

-To do a release build (Dependant on an installed Codesourcery arm-none-eabi compiler)
+To do a release build (Dependent on an installed Codesourcery arm-none-eabi compiler)

 1. make clean
 2. make CFG=Release